-On a monthly basis, the State Controller's Office (SCO) distributes funds deposited into MHSF to counties.
-Counties expend the funds for the required components consistent with a local plan, which is subject to a community planning process that includes stakeholders and is approved by the County Board of Supervisors.
+On a monthly basis, the State Controller's Office (SCO) distributes funds deposited into the MHSF to counties.
+Counties expend the funds for the required components consistent with a local plan, which is subject to a community planning process that includes stakeholders and is subject to County of Board of Supervisors approval.
 Per Welfare and Institutions Code (W&I) Section 5892(h), counties with population above 200,000 have three years to expend funds distributed for CSS, PEI, and INN components.
 Counties with less than 200,000 have five years to expend funds distributed for CSS, PEI and INN components.
 All counties have ten years to expend funds distributed for CF/TN and WET components.